LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Related Work

 \section{Related Work}

 We review existing representations and methods related to geometric reconstruction and reasoning.

-\textbf{Depth-related representation.} Depth estimation~\cite{eigen2014depth} infers pixel-wise distance along the $\textbf{z}$-axis.
-With view-aligned output, it continuously benefits from advanced 2D neural networks~\cite{he2016deep,dosovitskiy2020image,wang2020deep, oquab2023dinov2}, and leads to superior generalization abilities~\cite{yang2024depth,hu2024metric3d,guizilini2023towards,bochkovskii2024depth}.
-It supports metric distance estimation~\cite{hu2024metric3d,yin2023metric3d,bochkovskii2024depth}, 3D reconstruction~\cite{yin2021learning,xu2023frozenrecon}, as well as downstream tasks~\cite{bhat2024loosecontrol,lao2024viability, xu2024depthsplat,muller2024multidiff}.
-Recently, point-map representation~\cite{wang2024dust3r} has extended depth by modeling $\textbf{xyz}$-axes of the scene, directly supporting 3D reconstruction ranging from single-view~\cite{wang2024moge,wang2024dust3r}, multi-view~\cite{wang2024dust3r,leroy2024grounding,wang20243d}, to dynamic scenes~\cite{li2024megasam,jin2024stereo4d,zhang2024monst3r}.
+\textbf{Depth-related representation.} Depth estimation~\citep{eigen2014depth} infers pixel-wise distance along the $\textbf{z}$-axis.
+With view-aligned output, it continuously benefits from advanced 2D neural networks~\citep{he2016deep,dosovitskiy2020image,wang2020deep, oquab2023dinov2}, and leads to superior generalization abilities~\citep{yang2024depth,hu2024metric3d,guizilini2023towards,bochkovskii2024depth}.
+It supports metric distance estimation~\citep{hu2024metric3d,yin2023metric3d,bochkovskii2024depth}, 3D reconstruction~\citep{yin2021learning,xu2023frozenrecon}, as well as downstream tasks~\citep{bhat2024loosecontrol,lao2024viability, xu2024depthsplat,muller2024multidiff}.
+Recently, point-map representation~\citep{wang2024dust3r} has extended depth by modeling $\textbf{xyz}$-axes of the scene, directly supporting 3D reconstruction ranging from single-view~\citep{wang2024moge,wang2024dust3r}, multi-view~\citep{wang2024dust3r,leroy2024grounding,wang20243d}, to dynamic scenes~\citep{li2024megasam,jin2024stereo4d,zhang2024monst3r}.
 Our method benefits similarly from view-aligned outputs, but enables a new capability to model unseen geometry.

-\textbf{Coordinate-based representation.} Prevailing approaches leverage occupancy~\cite{mescheder2019occupancy} or signed distance function~\cite{park2019deepsdf} to represent 3D by per-point querying.
-Existing methods combine them with rendering techniques, such as neural radiance fields (NeRF)~\cite{mildenhall2020nerf}.
-Latest approaches~\cite{xiang2024structured,huang2025spar3d,boss2024sf3d,li2024craftsman,voleti2024sv3d} apply this representation into pre-trained models~\cite{oquab2023dinov2,rombach2022high,ho2022video} to reconstruct objects from a single image.
-Our method avoids time-consuming per-point querying, while producing invisible geometry than NeRF methods and yielding view-aligned results than many object-level methods.
+\textbf{Coordinate-based representation.} Prevailing approaches leverage occupancy~\citep{mescheder2019occupancy} or signed distance function~\citep{park2019deepsdf} to represent 3D by per-point querying.
+Recent methods combine them with rendering techniques, such as neural radiance fields (NeRF)~\citep{mildenhall2020nerf}.
+Latest approaches~\citep{xiang2024structured,huang2025spar3d,boss2024sf3d,li2024craftsman,voleti2024sv3d} apply this representation into pre-trained models~\citep{oquab2023dinov2,rombach2022high,ho2022video} for object-level reconstruction.
+Our method avoids the time-consuming per-point querying of these models and yields view-aligned results.